-$$y(x) = \frac{1}{2} - \frac{1}{\pi} \sum{n=1}^{\infty} \frac{1}{n} \sin(n\pi x)$$

-- (b) Give a brief argument through symmetry as to why all of the $b_n$ terms except the DC offset were zero.
-(If you want to save yourself a little bit of work, you can do this part before part (a).) - (c) Verify that that function reproduces the above graph, by using a program such as Mathematica to plot the function with the summation having 1, 10, and 100 terms.
-(The Sum command in Mathematica should make this easy.) - 22-2.
+- $y(x) = \frac{1}{2} \frac{1}{\pi} \sum{n=1}^{\infty} \frac{1}{n} \sin(n\pi x)$ - (b) Give a brief argument through symmetry as to why all of the cosine terms except the DC offset (if you want to call that a cosine term) were zero.
+If you want to save yourself a little bit of work, you can do this part before part (a). - (c) Verify that that function reproduces the above graph, by using a program such as Mathematica to plot the function with the summation having 1, 10, and 100 terms.
+(The Sum command in Mathematica should make this easy.) - 22-3.
 (Paper only.)
-We have an equation for the time-averaged power carried by a sine wave traveling down a string.
-For a more complicated wave, the power is just the sum of the powers carried by each of the sine waves that make it up.
-Show that the square wave whose Fourier coefficients were solved in the text (see PpP equation 6.18) carries infinite time-averaged power.
-(This is one reason that you can't ever make a true square wave on a string, you can only make an approximate one.)

-22-3.
-(Paper only.)
 The power that comes out of the electrical outlets in your home is AC or "alternating current" power, characterized by a voltage that oscillates sinusoidally.
 Conversely, most electronic devices require a constant voltage (known as DC or "direct current" power).
 One way to generate DC power from AC power is to use a device called a diode to "kill" the negative part of the sine wave, resulting in a wave like the one shown below.
-Then the wave is filtered to keep only the DC component (i.e. the b0 term of your Fourier series).
+Then the wave is filtered to keep only the DC component (i.e. the constant term of your Fourier series).
 The wave shown below is known as a "half-wave rectified" wave ("rectified" because it is only positive, and "half" because only half of the wave is left).
 If I wanted to make a 5 V DC power supply this way, what should the amplitude of the oscillating sine wave be before it is rectified?